eurostat/quantile/README.md

 **About**

-This source code is intended as a material support for [Grazzini and Lamarche's article](#References) on the  development and deployment of statistical production chains.
-It simply implements the same algorithms for quantile estimation (as described in Hyndman and Fan's framework) on different software platforms and/or using programming languages as a robust, and illustrates the need for robust, software/language-agnostic estimation process.
+The source code material is intended to support the claim made in [Grazzini and Lamarche's article](#References) on the need for robust, software/language-agnostic statistical processes in the development and deployment of statistical production chains.
+As a simple illustration, it implements the same identical algorithms for quantile estimation (as described in Hyndman and Fan's framework) on different software platforms and/or using programming languages.
+For that purpose, it either extends (wraps) already existing implementations, or actually reimplements the algorithm from scratch.

 *version*:      0.9